cosmos/cosmos-sdk/docs/building-modules/querier.md

 ## `Querier` type

-The `querier` type defined in the Cosmos SDK specifies the typical structure of a `querier` function:
+The `querier` type defined in the Cosmos SDK will be deprecated in favor of [gRPC Services](#grpc-service).
+It specifies the typical structure of a `querier` function:

 +++ https://github.com/cosmos/cosmos-sdk/blob/9a183ffbcc0163c8deb71c7fd5f8089a83e58f05/types/queryable.go#L9